AshokTippaluri/AshokTippaluri/README.md

  **I am open to**:

 - any collaboration work,
-- machine learning projects(development or research),
+- DevOps projects(development or research),
 - research internships and
 - available to become a reviewer or PC member for Machine Learning/Data mining journals or conferences.